 Once visiting the Cathedral we should not miss the cluster.
 It is part of the basic entrance ticket, but it is a bit hidden and not well-marked.
 In order to get there, you need to follow a closed corridor on the backside of the Cathedral to reach this inner garden.

 Plaza Mayor is the real center of the town, with a lot of bars, terraces, restaurants, the Cathedral, and some other monuments such as the Juan Bravo Theater or the town hall.
 It was historically known as Plaza de San Miguel, in reference to the primitive church of San Miguel that originally occupied part of the space of the current plaza.
 Also, the market was held here in old times and it was also the place where Isabel la Católica was proclaimed Queen of Castile on December 13, 1474.
 The temple was demolished in 1532 and rebuilt a few meters away to allow the expansion of the current Plaza Mayor.
 From the end of the nineteenth century, it began to receive the name of Plaza de la Constitución, although it always kept the nickname “Plaza Mayor“.

 A deep moat with its drawbridge provides access to this fortress, which became the royal residence in the 13th century, and from whose tower, Alfonso X. studied the firmament.

 Built upon the site of a former Roman fort, the Alcázar became a favorite royal residence for the Castile monarchs during the Middle Ages.
-After the crown relocated to Madrid, it later served as a prison for 200 years and eventually became the home of the Royal Artillery School in 1762.
+After the crown relocated to Madrid, it later served as a prison for 200 years.
+Eventually became the home of the Royal Artillery School in 1762.

 Iglesia de San Andrés